 And, once the decision to outsource has been made, how do you select the right provider?

-I wrote this blog to share some of my own personal experiences of being on both sides of the fence.
+I’ve written this blog to share some of my own personal experiences of being on both sides of the fence.
 Having worked as an IT engineer in a small/medium business and through running my own IT support services business, I have the benefit of seeing the challenges through two lenses.

-Small to medium businesses will have either no internal IT resource or one to two people.
+Small to medium businesses will have either no internal IT resources, or one to two people at the very most.
 It makes clear economic sense to outsource the support to a managed service provider, as opposed to bearing the cost of employing full-time staff.